itsayellow/marcam/README.rst

 Summary
 -------

-Marcam - a cross-platform application to automate counting of objects in images.
+Marcam - a cross-platform application to automate marking and counting objects in images.

 Copyright |copy| 2017-2018 Matthew A. Clapp